 Each semester's budget is evaluated on its own merits.
-The Funding Board does not hold over previous semesters' budgets as examples of what a Club should receive.
-In prior semesters, we have found that promoting the new funding system has caused many Clubs to request funding who previously did not.
-When many more Clubs request funding, the pieces of the total funding "pie" decrease for each Club, unless the pie grows.
-Additionally, the continuing impacts of COVID-19 may affect SGA's total budget for semesters to come.
+The Funding Board does not hold over previous semesters' budgets as examples of what a club should receive.
+When more clubs are approved and request funding, the pieces of the total funding "pie" decrease for each club, unless the pie grows.

-SGA is doing its best to grow the funding pie by constantly meeting with the Administration's Finance and Accounting departments to show off your Clubs' accomplishments and benefit to our University.
-If your Club has a significant achievement that was helped out by SGA funding, please let us know so we can use your experience to advocate for more funding.
+SGA is doing its best to grow the funding pie by constantly meeting with the Administration's Finance and Accounting departments to show off your clubs' accomplishments and benefit to our university.
+If your club has a significant achievement that was supported by SGA funding, please let us know so that we can use your experience to advocate for more funding.